cimentadaj/failed_education_census_spain/README.md

 <!-- 3.
 Open an R session on the root of the project and run in R `install.packages("renv")`, then run `renv::init()` and when prompted by the console, choose `1: Restore the project from the lockfile.` by pressing the number `1`. -->

+4. Download the shape files for the municipalities in Spain.
+You need to download the files at https://www.ine.es/censos2011_datos/cen11_datos_resultados_seccen.htm under Contorno de las secciones censales a 1 de noviembre de 2011 en formato SHP (comprimido ZIP)' and unzip the file in "raw_data/shape_files_censustract/".
+For the analysis to run, you should have the file "raw_data/shape_files_censustract/SECC_CPV_E_20111101_01_R_INE.shp" with that exact name.

-4. Restart R in the root directory and you should see something like this on the top of your screen:
+5. Restart R in the root directory and you should see something like this on the top of your screen:

 ```
 * Project '~/repositories/fespain' loaded. [renv 0.5.0-66]